The Clear Edge

 • Risk level: High—everything’s speculation until Week 16

-The Compression: Nina compressed 16-20 weeks into 8 weeks by reversing the sequence.
-Validate first, build second.
-Conversations before construction.
+The compression: Nina compressed 16–20 weeks into 8 weeks by reversing the sequence.
+She validated first, built second, and started with conversations instead of construction.

 The Math on Time Saved: